Many students ask us, “Is A GED Bad?” Well, the GED diploma is not bad at all.

 The fact of the matter is that recent changes to the GED test have made the exam more rigorous and that today, the GED diploma has gained a lot when it comes to credibility and respect.

-If you think this way of online instruction with online free GED classes is fine for you, sign up with Onsego GED Prep’s full, accredited, affordable program, to earn your GED fast.
+To see if an online program with video classes and free GED practice tests is a good fit for you, this website offers free support.
+If you think this way of online instruction with online free GED classes is fine for you, sign up with Onsego GED Prep, a full-scope, accredited, affordable program to earn your GED fast.

 Can You Get into College with a GED?